ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 ![](framework1.png)

 The flanking loci of each HGT regions were further checked to ensure that the homologous segments were not false-positives due to insufficient coverage of sequencing or genome assembly.
 To further confirm the factuality of those detected HGT regions, the recipient- and donor-source context were extracted and independently aligned against standard reference microbial genome database.
 Only those cases with HGT regions and non-HGT loci phylogenetically assigned to divergent species were retained to implement final round checking, with filtered cases as bona fide HGT events.
-Simultaneously, we implemented similar approaches for inferring HGT from recipient microbes to engrafted donor microbes.
+Simultaneously, we implemented similar approaches for inferring HGT from recipient microbes to the engrafted donor microbes.

 ## Usage and Examples
-1